Wrights Hill Reserve: Exploring the Intersection of History and Nature

 World War II Fortifications

-Although the guns were test-fired in the late 1940s, they never saw action.
-The fortress closed in the late 1950s, but thanks to the efforts of the Karori Lions Club and the Wrights Hill Fortress Restoration Society, you can now explore this historic site, which officially opened to the public on ANZAC Day 1989.
+Though test-fired in the late 1940s, the guns never saw combat.
+The fortress was decommissioned in the late 1950s, and the guns were sold for scrap in 1960.
+Thanks to restoration by the Wrights Hill Fortress Restoration Society, the site opened to the public on ANZAC Day 1989.
+For more details on visiting, check the official website.

 Natural Environment